AnanthSankaralingam/chromie/README.md

 1. fix schema mandatory fields so generic extensions don't generate empty files
 2. auto pin extension at start
 3. suggest prompts to users at start. maybe survey or prompt library, something like "Extensions for marketers"
-4. update tab suggested prompts to be rendered as a vertical list
+4. update tab suggested prompts to be rendered as a vertical list, similar to how chatgpt does it

 P1 <br>
 1. test product end to end, along with billing